- How to Choose Flooring Wisely

 and a thickness of no more than 3/8” is required.

 manufacturer to make sure you select the correct padding specifications.

 Using the wrong padding can void your carpet warranty and may cause your

-carpet to wear out prematurely.
+carpet to develop wrinkles and wear out prematurely.

 Grade Berber Carpet Styles